 - Experience in conducting empirical research with the use of inferential statistics: In addition to knowledge of socio-behavioural research methods and statistics, we require you to be able to conduct and evaluate quantitative empirical research.
 This will be evaluated based on research papers written during your Bachelor’s programme.
 If you don’t have any research papers, please upload a document which states that you don’t have a research paper.

 All Communication Science courses in the Master’s programmes are taught in English.
 You must therefore be able to read textbooks, understand lectures, take part in classroom discussions and produce written work in English.
-That is why we require evidence of English language proficiency from non-native speakers of English with a non-Dutch degree.
+That is why we require evidence of English language proficiency from applicants with a non-Dutch degree who are NOT considered as someone whose first language is English.
 Please note that if you do not meet this requirement, admission is not possible.
 We only accept test results from TOEFL, IELTS and Cambridge Advanced English or Cambridge Proficiency English.
 Other English tests are not considered valid.

 Requirements regarding English language level are*: